Backing up and restoring virtual machines

-Hyper-V uses the Volume Shadow Copy Service (VSS) to backup and restore virtual machines (VMs).
-If the backup (volume snapshot) integration services are installed in the guest operating system, a VSS requester is installed that will allow VSS writers in the guest operating system to participate in the backup of the VM.
+Hyper-V uses the Volume Shadow Copy Service (VSS) to backup and restore virtual machines.
+If the backup (volume snapshot) integration services are installed in the guest operating system, a VSS requester is installed that will allow VSS writers in the guest operating system to participate in the backup of the virtual machine.
 For details, see the following sections:

 - Details on the Hyper-V VSS Writer

 Hyper-V uses one of two mechanisms to back up each virtual machine.
 The default backup mechanism is called the "Saved State" method, where the virtual machine is put into a saved state during the processing of the PrepareForSnapshot event, snapshots are taken of the appropriate volumes, and the virtual machine is returned to the previous state during the processing of the PostSnapshot event.

 The other backup mechanism is called the "Child VM Snapshot" method, which uses VSS inside the child virtual machine to participate in the backup.
 For the "Child VM Snapshot" method to be supported, all of the following conditions must be met:

 - Backup (volume snapshot) Integration Service is installed and running in the child virtual machine.
 The service name is "Hyper-V Volume Shadow Copy Requestor".

 - The child virtual machine must be in the running state.